cruise-automation/webviz/packages/webviz-core/src/panels/ThreeDimensionalViz/index.help.md

 `Mouse-wheel` controls the 'zoom' of the camera.
 Wheeling "up" will zoom the camera closer in while wheeling "down" will zoom the camera farther away.

-In 3D camera mode, you can also use "shooter controls" (like those found in most popular desktop first-person shooter games) of `a` `s` `d` `f` to move the camera 'left / backwards / right / forward' respective to the camera's position, and use `z` `x` to move the camera "up" and "down" respective to its position.
+In 3D camera mode, you can also use "shooter controls" (like those found in most popular desktop first-person shooter games) of `w` `a` `s` `d` to move the camera forward / left / backwards / right respective to the camera's position, and use `z` `x` to zoom in and out.
 It's easy to get lost when using these controls as there is nothing anchoring the camera to the scene.

 Holding down `shift` in while performing any interaction with the camera will adjust values by 1/10th of their normal adjustments.
 This allows precision movements and adjustments to the camera.